restfb/restfb.github.io/_includes/documentation/using-webhooks-types.md

 The `value`-field of the `Change` object is very interesting.
 Here we added a new solution and made use of the `@JsonMappingCompleted` annotation in combination with a `ChangeValueFactory`.

-Beacuse the difference between the `WebhookObjects` you receive from Facebook lies in the change value, we implemented a factory so you can work with the correct entity and don't need to implement some logic.
+Because the difference between the `WebhookObjects` you receive from Facebook lies in the change value, we implemented a factory so you can work with the correct entity and don't need to implement some logic.
 Because some change values contain a `postId`, some a photo URL and other specific differences.
 These are provided by a group of classes whose names end with `Value`.

 <div class="rfb-callout warning">
 	<h4>